 The events of this story are true.
 It occurred in North Dakota in 2010.
 The names have been changed to protect the victims.
 Everything else has been told exactly as it happened.

-Now our story moves into two paths.
-In the first we meet Jerry as he pulls into the Boar’s Head, which was outfit in the traditional Western style - so a lot of wood animal heads mostly.
+Now our story takes two paths.
+In the first we meet Jerry a meek man with a red noise, boring grey suit, and bloodhound eyes as he pulls into the Boar’s Head, which was outfit in the traditional Western style - so a lot of wood animal heads mostly.
 The bar was relatively empty.
-There were only a couple of patrons, noticeably a fat man with bleached blond hair in a he-man shirt.
+There were only a couple of patrons, noticeably a fat man with in a he-man shirt.
 Jerry scanned around for the person he was supposed to be meeting.
 He finally noticed the woman sitting behind the bear’s head.
-He was pretty sure this was her - six foot three, short blond hair, a thick muscular frame.
+He was pretty sure this was her - six foot three, short bleached blond hair, a thick muscular frame.

 Jerry sat down.
 “Um, are you the person I’m supposed to be meeting?
 I mean I don’t want to assume, because you know what they say about people who assume," said Jerry.

-“So you’re Jerry Jones”, she said with a slight British accent.
+“So you’re Jerry Janes," she said with a slight British accent.